 - If you manage to obtain a phone number don’t just call on the off chance.
 A visit is always best.

 - During your visits, find out the farmer’s plan of attack for the year ahead.
 I cover a lot of ground and it is important to stay on top of any pigeon problem that a farmer may have.
 The only way to do this is to know what is going on, when and where.
 Constantly driving around can get expensive and is not an effective use of your time.

 - Communication with farmers is key, but this doesn’t mean pestering them on a daily basis.
 I will meet farmers this time of year to speak with them about their spring drilling plans.

 - Maps are vital and if you know the areas that are red-lined for drilling, and what is going in and roughly when, weather permitting, you can keep an eye on exactly what is going on.
 This makes reconnaissance easier and no opportunity is missed.
 I try to speak with farmers or gamekeepers over the phone or make a quick visit once every couple of weeks.

 - I enjoy winter shooting because there is lots of variety of crop and food if you keep your eyes open.
 Pigeons feeding will be governed by the weather, and most importantly the night-time temperatures.

 - Do not turn up on the day expecting to get out and shoot straight away.

-- When asking for permission to shoot be confident and clear.
+- When asking for permission for pigeon shooting be confident and clear.
 Explain exactly who you are and where you are from.
+Have some id (like your driving licence to hand).
 If you have permission elsewhere in the area it may be of benefit, as most local farmers will know each other.
 A reference from other farmers whom you have permission from can also help.

 - Explain exactly where you have seen the pigeon problem.
 There is every chance that the farmer will be fully aware of them.